SiCarlsson/homelab-infrastructure/README.md

 # 🏠 Homelab Infrastructure

+**⚠️ Work in progress — I'm learning Terraform and Ansible, and gradually automating more of my setup.**

 This repository contains the **Infrastructure as Code (IaC)** setup for my personal homelab.

-> ⚠️ Work in progress — I'm learning Terraform and Ansible, and gradually automating more of my setup.

 It uses:
 - **Ansible** for configuring and deploying services inside the VMs